Sami Brady: Children

 Sami is mother to Will Horton, Johnny DiMera, Allie Horton, Sydney DiMera, and Grace Brady (who Sami believed was her biological daughter).
 Janet Di Lauro of About.com said, "While Sami wouldn't exactly be called lucky at love, let's face it, most of her couplings have been wildly dysfunctional, her romances have produced four beautiful children: Will, Allie, Johnny and Sydney."
 Sami is known for fiercely fighting for her children.
 Sweeney told an interviewer: "For almost my entire run on Days, Sami's overarching story was all about Will.
 She would lie for him, kill for him [figuratively speaking].
 Her fights over that kid were huge!
 She was always Mama Bear ...."

 By 2009, Will was 16 years old; Sweeney said, "It's sort of overwhelming to me sometimes to realize my character has a sixteen-year-old," considering she started working on Days of our Lives at 16, but she enjoys the dynamics between Will and Sami.
 In 2012, Sami and Lucas' son Will came out as gay.
 While Lucas was accepting, Sami was initially "responsible for the other point of view," according to Dattilo.
-Sweeney said that viewers can expect Sami to "have a traditional Sami reaction," because it's "such a vulnerable moment."
-Sweeney explained that Sami thinks it's because of her, and "she has to sort through all of those feelings and talk to lots of people in Salem about it."
+Sweeney said that viewers can expect Sami to "have a traditional Sami reaction," because it is "such a vulnerable moment."
+Sweeney explained that Sami thinks it is because of her, and "she has to sort through all of those feelings and talk to lots of people in Salem about it."
 She added, "Sami loves her son so much, but she just always seems to say the wrong thing.
 She always puts her foot in her mouth."